60% of organizations have experienced a ransomware attack in the last 12 months.

 Why You Should Never Pay a Ransom Fee

-- Less than a third of companies that pay the ransom get their money back (Source: Courant).
-A company may pay a ransom expecting that the cybercriminal will be caught, and their money returned, unfortunately that rarely happens.
-If you pay a ransom fee, don’t expect to ever see that money again.
+- Less than a third of companies pay the ransom to get their money back.
+A company may pay a ransom expecting that the cybercriminal will be caught and their money returned.
+Unfortunately, that rarely happens.
+So if you pay a ransom fee, don’t ever expect to see that money again.

 How To Protect Your Organization From a Ransomware Attack